Ida E. Woods: Early life

 Ida Elizabeth Woods was born in Natick, Massachusetts, the daughter of Oliver Powers Woods and Martha Wright Woods.
 She graduated from Wellesley College in 1893.

 Career

-As a "computer" at Harvard College Observatory, beginning immediately after college in 1893, Woods worked with Harlow Shapley and Annie Jump Cannon.
+Woods began working As a human computer at Harvard College Observatory immediately after graduating from college in 1893, where she worked alongside Harlow Shapley and Annie Jump Cannon.
 She studied photographic plates to discover dozens of variable stars during her career.
 She attended the meeting of the American Association of Variable Star Observers (AAVSO) in 1916, when it was held at Harvard.

 Publications by Woods included "Light Curve and Orbit of a New Eclipsing Binary H. V. 3622" (1922), "Fifty New Variable Stars in the Southern Milky Way" (1926), "The Southern Station of the Harvard Observatory" (1927), and "Forty New Variable Stars in Sagitarrius" (1928).

-She held the Sarah F. Whitin Fellowship from Wellesley in 1912, to fund her research at Harvard.
+Woods held the Sarah F. Whitin Fellowship from Wellesley College in 1912, to fund her research at Harvard.
 She was a member of the Sagamore Sociological Conference.